rz501/Macaulay2-Jupyter-Kernel/README.md

 A small set of "cell magic" expressions configure kernel-specific options like output mode, execution timeout and the M2-executable path.

-The M2JK-specific features and configuration are [documented]() as a Jupyter notebook.
 For bugs or requests, open an issue.
 For recent changes, see the [changelog](CHANGELOG.md).